Garden offers now on

 Having planned your patio, ‘dry lay’ the slabs in your preferred design.
 This is an excellent way to visualise the finished patio and double-check that your measurements are correct.
 Then take a photo of the layout for future reference.

-Allow for the right joint size between each slab; if your patio will be next to your house, its surface needs to sit 150mm below the damp proof course.
+Allow for the right joint size between each slab.
+If your patio will be next to your house, its surface needs to sit 150mm below the damp proof course.

 2.How-To-Lay-A-Patio.jpeg